abhishekbiswas47/EKS/README.md

 EKS is the best place to run Kubernetes for several reasons.
 First, you can choose to run your EKS clusters using AWS Fargate, which is serverless compute for containers.
 Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.
 Second, EKS is deeply integrated with services such as Amazon CloudWatch, Auto Scaling Groups, AWS Identity and Access Management (IAM), and Amazon Virtual Private Cloud (VPC), providing you a seamless experience to monitor, scale, and load-balance your applications.
 Third, EKS integrates with AWS App Mesh and provides a Kubernetes native experience to consume service mesh features and bring rich observability, traffic controls and security features to applications.
 Additionally, EKS provides a scalable and highly available control plane that runs across multiple availability zones to eliminate a single point of failure.

 EKS runs upstream Kubernetes and is certified Kubernetes conformant so you can leverage all benefits of open source tooling from the community.
 You can also easily migrate any standard Kubernetes application to EKS without needing to refactor your code.
+### Why EKS is the best place to run Kubernetes?
+1. You can run EKS clusters using AWS Fargate, which is serverless compute for containers.
+Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.
+2. EKS is deeply integrated with services such as Amazon CloudWatch, Auto Scaling Groups, AWS Identity and Access Management (IAM), and Amazon Virtual Private Cloud (VPC), providing a seamless experience to monitor, scale, and load-balance your applications.
+3. EKS integrates with AWS App Mesh and provides a Kubernetes native experience to consume service mesh features and bring rich observability, traffic controls and security features to applications.
+4. EKS provides a scalable and highly-available control plane that runs across multiple availability zones to eliminate a single point of failure.

 ### To create EKS Cluster
 ```